How To Be First In the ATM Cave Belize

 ATM Cave Belize

-The Actun Tunichil Muknal, also known locally as ATM is a Maya archaeological site that includes skeletons, ceramics, and stoneware.
-The chamber is where human sacrifices were conducted along with other sacrifices and it was so well preserved deep in the cave that you can even find full skeletons in the chamber.
-The best-known is “The Crystal Maiden”, the skeleton of an adolescent (now thought to be a teenage boy), possibly a sacrifice victim, whose bones have been calcified to a sparkling, crystallized appearance.
+The Actun Tunichil Muknal, also known locally as ATM, is a Maya archaeological site that includes skeletons, ceramics, and stoneware.
+The chamber is where human sacrifices were conducted along with other sacrifices, and it was so well preserved deep in the cave that you could even find full skeletons in it.
+The best-known is “The Crystal Maiden,” the skeleton of an adolescent (now thought to be a teenage boy), possibly a sacrifice victim, whose bones have been calcified to a sparkling, crystallized appearance.

 All of this is great if you like artifacts and ruins – but that’s not really what interested me about the cave, instead I was just interested in the journey – the trip through the watery cave to the chamber.
 Small, dark spaces, cool formations, and a bit of heart pounding adventure – that’s my speed.